mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the appropriate level of redundancy and quality of service for MLS.

 > **RECOMMENDATION:**
-> If unidirectionnal transport is used for the secure transport
+> If unidirectional transport is used for the secure transport
 > channel, prefer using a protocol which provides Forward Error
 > Correction.